suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0201-Configuring and managing Azure AD join.md

 7. Double-click the **Administrators** group.

    > Notice that Joni Sherman has been added as a local Administrator on SEA-WS1.
 Also notice two security principals represented by their security identifiers (SID).
-These two SIDs represent the Azure AD global administrator role, and the Azure AD joined device administrator role.
+These two SIDs represent the Entra ID global administrator role, and the Entra joined device administrator role.

 8. Close all open windows and sign out of SEA-WS1.